-'''

-@( dram );

-'''
+@(dram);

-The above statement is equivalent to @(posedge phi1).
+The above statement is equivalent to @(posedge phil).

-13.10 Cycle delay:
+EC-CH18 13.10 Cycle delay: ##

 The ## operator can be used to delay execution by a specified number of clocking events, or clock cycles.

 The syntax for the cycle delay statement is:

-'''

-[ expression ];

-'''
+EC-CH51 ## [expression];

 Editor's Note: Update preceding syntax with BNF excerpt, once available.